silinternational/terraform-aws-serverless-user/README.md

 ## Optional Inputs
  - `extra_policies` - Optionally provide additional inline policies to attach to user.
 Default: `[]`
  - `policy_override` - Optionally provide a json policy to use instead of default.
 Default: `""`
- - `username` - ptionally provide a username for the serverless user.
+ - `username` - Optionally provide a username for the serverless user.
 It defaults to `app_name-app_env-serverless`
+ - `enable_api_gateway` - Optionally enable API Gateway related permissions.
+                          Needed for lambda functions that will be accessed via URL endpoints.
+Default: `false`

 ## Outputs
  - `aws_access_key_id` - The new IAM user's access key ID